AshyBoxy/oogacraft-packwiz/README.md

     - xaeros' settings
     - zoomify
         - probably just default it to the ok zoomer preset?
+    - yung's better*
+        - maybe add modded items to the loot and gear pools?
+    - inventorysorter
+        - watch out for inventories that need to be blacklisted
+    - revelationary
+        - should HideCloakedEntriesFromRecipeViewers be enabled?
+    - spectrum
+        - should the new defaults be used? (just some gemstone armor stats)
+        - stuff like storm stones should be disabled, they get annoying
+            - not sure how to work this into progression yet
+    - advancement plaques
+        - should wthit/jade popups be hidden?
+    - dimensional doors has a lot of interesting options
+    - fallingleaves
+        - windless dimensions
+- keybindings
+    - inventorysorter stores a keybind in its config file
 - add stuff to item obliterator
     - mostly just broken things or overpowered things
     - e.g. one of the create addons has some broken items